kyleharmer/MAMAP-interview-onboarding-demo/README.md

   Standards Tool and says so explicitly.
 - **Scoring rubric and weighted-total math**: fully real and functional — not a mockup.
 The weights, formula, and recommendation bands are all live.

+## 7. Changelog

+The app displays its current version number in the top gold bar (e.g. `v1.4.0`).
+Update `APP_VERSION` in `src/App.jsx` and add an entry here with every meaningful change, so this file always reflects what's actually deployed.

+- **1.4.0** — Fixed a dead-end: the "Back" button on the first step of the application form was disabled with no way to return to the landing page.
+  It now routes Home from step 1.
+Added Home / Visit Automation Alley / Share-by-email actions to the post-submission confirmation screen — the share link builds a pre-filled email using the page's own live URL, so it always points to wherever this is actually hosted.
+- **1.3.0** — Version number now shown in the top bar.
+Automation Alley logo links out to automationalley.com.
+"Suggest starting scores" redesigned as a clearly clickable primary button (solid fill, shadow, press animation) instead of a subtle tinted link.
+- **1.2.0** — Added a marketing landing page ahead of the application form: program summary, who administers/funds it, eligibility, and benefits, with an explicit "Apply now" action before the form is shown.
+- **1.1.0** — Broadened eligibility/project questions to cover the program's
+  full scope (automation, robotics, and AI) rather than automation alone;
+  added a technology-focus multi-select that feeds both the rubric and the AI/heuristic scoring prompt.
+- **1.0.0** — Initial functional build: multi-step public application with live SBA-proxy eligibility check, Vetting Committee view with a real weighted 6-criterion scoring rubric, AI-assisted starting scores (with an automatic offline heuristic fallback), a program pipeline Dashboard, and a demo-only sign-in gate on the internal views.
+Deployed via GitHub Actions to GitHub Pages.